gamati01/BGK2D_GPU/README.md

 └── UTIL

 where:
+	* DOC directory: some documentation, in pdf format
 	* SRC directory: all source files + Makefile.
 The exe will be copied in ../RUN directory (to create)
 	* UTIL directory: some utilities like scripts or input file
 	* TEST directory: four test case